 Firstly, I was instantly drawn to Amy and her presentation style.
 Her speech was so honest and I am truly inspired by the way she talked about overcoming her greatest critic – herself.
 This in itself is such a powerful message and I am especially touched by the thought of her imparting this onto others through her tag line “Don’t fake it until you make it.
 Fake it until you become it”.
 I mean, WOW!

 Secondly, I am blown away by the scientific proof that power posing can increase confidence and decrease stress!
 I have always known that body language had a great effect on others and that body language behaviours can be “tells” for subconscious thinking.
 I also knew some body language tips and tricks for improving confidence from my old days working in a call centre.
 For example, standing up when dealing with a difficult customer.
 I just wasn’t prepared for the scientific explanation behind it, or the idea that we can alter our emotions by adopting such simple strategies.

 Can power posing improve your confidence?
 Science says yes!

-How is it possible that such a tiny tweak to our behaviour can have such a great impact on the way we feel?
 Even more importantly, how is it possible that more people don’t know about it?